codahale/veil-go/README.md

 1. Veil messages are confidential: no one can read the message without being a recipient.
-2. Veil messages can be read by all of the intended recipients, but no recipient can modify the message's content or metadata without possessing the sender's private key.
+2. Veil messages can be read by all of the intended recipients, but no recipient can modify the message's content or metadata without possessing the sender's secret key.
 3. Veil messages are tamper-proof.
 If a single bit of the entire message is changed, all of the recipients will know.
 4. Veil messages are indistinguishable from random noise, revealing no metadata about recipients'